AWS KMS Hierarchical keyrings - AWS Encryption SDK

 With the AWS KMS Hierarchical keyring, you can protect your cryptographic materials under a symmetric encryption KMS key without calling AWS KMS every time you encrypt or decrypt data.
 It is a good choice for applications that need to minimize calls to AWS KMS, and applications that can reuse some cryptographic materials without violating their security requirements.

 The Hierarchical keyring is a cryptographic materials caching solution that reduces the number of AWS KMS calls by using AWS KMS protected branch keys persisted in an Amazon DynamoDB table, and then locally caching branch key materials used in encrypt and decrypt operations.
-The DynamoDB table serves as the branch key store that manages and protects branch keys.
+The DynamoDB table serves as the key store that manages and protects branch keys.
 It stores the active branch key and all previous versions of the branch key.
 The active branch key is the most recent branch key version.
-The Hierarchical keyring uses a unique data key to encrypt each message and encrypts each data key with a unique wrapping key derived from the active branch key.
+The Hierarchical keyring uses a unique data key to encrypt each message and encrypts each data encryption key for each encrypt request and encrypts each data encryption key with a unique wrapping key derived from the active branch key.
 The Hierarchical keyring is dependent on the hierarchy established between active branch keys and their derived wrapping keys.

 The Hierarchical keyring typically uses each branch key version to satisfy multiple requests.
 But you control the extent to which active branch keys are reused and determine how often the active branch key is rotated.
 The active version of the branch key remains active until you rotate it.
 Previous versions of the active branch key will not be used to perform encrypt operations, but they can still be queried and used in decrypt operations.